 I tend to move a lot, and now it’s happening again – although this time I’m so damned happy about it I can barely sit still.
 Today I’m moving in with my girlfriend, whom I adore.

 Unfortunately, I tend to move a lot, and it’s just happened again.
 So every time I pull up the tent and head off somewhere else, I’ll be refreshing the post and giving people a chance to offer their thoughts on their own mobility and that of their families, friends and neighbors.

 Now, if you’ll excuse me, it’s back to unpacking.

 We’ve become a very mobile culture.
 Education, jobs, adventure, marriage – there are a lot of things that call us away from home in ways that were unprecedented even a generation ago.

 Three or four times I was in a place for a couple years or more, so that means there have also been times when I moved more than once a year, with all the stress that comes with it.
 (The Denver to Seattle to Bend, OR and back to Denver loop in 15 months nearly killed me.)
 And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.)

-Move 16 has been one of the hellish ones.
-The job market in Denver, the city I have come to regard as home, is terrible.
-So I finally gave up on working for myself – something I’m not well suited for anyway – and the result is a new job with a great company 1331 miles away in Seattle.
+Move 16 was one of the hellish ones.
+The job market in Denver, the city I have come to regard as home, was terrible.
+So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job with a great company 1331 miles away in Seattle.
 That’s a significant upheaval by any standard.
-I know a few good folks up here, but I certainly don’t have the kind of network waiting for me that I developed over the course of the 20 years, off and on, that I lived in the 5280.